Parsl/parsl/docs/userguide/faq.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Parsl's multi-site support allows you to define the site (including local threads) on which an App should be executed.
-For example :
+For example:

 .. code-block:: python